Germany: Suspect in Hanau shootings found dead | DW | 20.02.2020

 The shootings took place at approximately 10 p.m. local time (2000 GMT/UTC) at two shisha bars in different parts of the city, according to local media.

-The perpetrators reportedly opened fire at the first shisha bar in Hanau's downtown, killing three people.
-They then drove to the neighborhood of Kesselstadt and opened fire at the second shisha bar, where five people died.
+The perpetrator reportedly opened fire at the first shisha bar in Hanau's downtown, killing three people, before driving to the neighborhood of Kesselstadt and opening fire at a second shisha bar, where five people died.

-Authorities sealed off the area while special forces search for the suspects, who are said to have fled the scene.

 "The suspected perpetrator was found lifeless at his residential address in Hanau.
 Police special forces also found another corpse at the site," police in the area said on Twitter.
 "The investigations continue.
 Currently, there are no indications of further perpetrators.